jtoews32/scheduler/README.md

 ```
 # Making the DB persistant

-H2 was used for demonstration of persistance and is configured to run in memory.
+While typically an in memory database, H2 was for this applicatoin, and for testing and demo purposes was used in persistance mode.
-To test in persistance mode change the below.
-Remove ";".
+To switch between in memory and persistance mode change the below.
+Remove ";", or add ";".

 scheduler/src/main/resources/application.properties
 ```